raspberrypilearning/fl-codeclub-week3/en/step_11.md

 ## Including parents and family learning

 Including parents or guardians in the activities that your Code Club provides is a great way to showcase the brilliant skills that your club members are gaining as well as to encourage the wider community to get hands-on with digital making!

-[Lorna Gibson](https://www.futurelearn.com/profiles/7091216), Code Club Programme Manager and Code Club leader, explains how her Code Club members got their grown-ups involved in coding.
+[Lorna Gibson](https://www.futurelearn.com/profiles/7091216){:target="_blank"}, Code Club leader, explains how her Code Club members got their grown-ups involved in coding.

 * * *